GuilhermeRossato/remote-function-call/README.md

 }
 ```

-3. Compile your program:
+3. Compile your program with your prefered compiler, like so:

 ```bash
 gcc server.c -o server
 ```

+There are no dependencies as of now, and the compiler should probably return successfully without any log

-4. If the file was created successfully, you should be able to run it:
+4. If the `server` executable was created successfully, you should be able to run it:

 ```bash
 ./server
 ```

+The server should print 'hello world' at the console, since it called an internal exposed function.

-5. If everything went well, change your `server.c` to allow external requests:
+5. Change your `server` source to allow external requests:

 ```c
 // server.c